MiguelSwampy/Final-Project/README.md

 A folder labeled 'data' is created where a .csv file named after the participants subject ID, age, and gender is stored.

+## The Code
+The Code for the experiment can be found [here](https://github.com/MiguelSwampy/Final-Project/blob/main/Final%20Project%20Code.py).